learn-co-curriculum/consecutive-substrings/README.md

 # Bonus 5: Consecutive Substrings

 Given a string, return all consecutive substrings within that string consisting of at least one character.
+Substrings should be returned in the order in which they appear.

 Note than in the string 'abc', 'ac' is not a consecutive substring.